LiymLab/cfDNA_deconv_benchmark/README.md

 Systematic Evaluation of Methylation-based Cell Type Deconvolution Methods for Plasma Cell-free DNA
 =================================================================================
-This repository contains scripts that were used to generate resutls in paper titled "**Systematic Evaluation of Methylation-based Cell Type Deconvolution Methods for Plasma Cell-free DNA**".
+This repository contains scripts that were used to generate results in a paper titled "**Systematic Evaluation of Methylation-based Cell Type Deconvolution Methods for Plasma Cell-free DNA**".

 **1. DataProcessing/**: This directory contains scripts for data pre-processing of the benchmark study.<br>
   _gen_Distributions.ipynb_: This script is used to generate two cell type distributions for the generation of cfDNA mixtures.<br>
   _gen_dirichlet.R_: This script is used to generate Dirichlet distribution for the generation of cfDNA mixtures.<br>
   _preProcessing.ipynb_: This script is used to generate reference atlas datasets and the in silico cfDNA mixtures.<br>
   _mix_downsample.py_: This script is used to generate additional in silico datasets with sample sequencing depths of 1, 5, 10, and 15.<br>
-  _raw_ref_filter.sh_: This script is used to downsampled the raw reference data to average CpG site coverages of 85, 71, 57, 43, 28, 14, and 3.<br>
+  _raw_ref_filter.sh_: This script is used to downsample the raw reference data to average CpG site coverages of 85, 71, 57, 43, 28, 14, and 3.<br>
+  _real_world_data_process.sh_: This script is used to process real-world data.

 **2. Deconvolution/**: This directory contains scripts for cfDNA deconvolution analysis using the five evaluated methods.<br>

 **3. Evaluation/**: This directory contains scripts to evaluate the deconvolution performance of the five methods under various scenarios.<br>
-	&emsp;&emsp;**3.1 Evaluation_markers_selection/**: This directory stores scripts for the evaluation of the cell type specificity, non-redundancy, and variability of the reference markers identified by each deconvolution method.<br>
+	&emsp;&emsp;**3.1 Evaluation_markers_selection/**: This directory stores scripts for evaluating the cell type specificity, non-redundancy, and variability of the reference markers identified by each deconvolution method.<br>
 	&emsp;&emsp;_MethyMark_evaluation.sh_: This script is used to evaluate the specificity of the reference markers selected by each method using data from MethyMark database.<br>
 	&emsp;&emsp;_ImmuMethy_evaluation.sh_: This script is used to evaluate the variability of the reference markers selected by each method using data from ImmuMethy database.<br>
  	&emsp;&emsp;_cell_type_non-redundancy_evaluation.R_: This script is used to evaluate the non-redundancy of the reference markers.<br>